-While undoubtedly they make our homes safer, the cost of sprinkler systems means they are dismissed by most self-builders.
-Mark Brinkley explains why they deserve a second thought.
+While undoubtedly they make our homes safer, the cost of sprinkler systems means they are dismissed by most self builders.

-Wales has broken ranks with the rest of the UK and passed legislation requiring all new properties to be protected by sprinklers.
-As yet, the new requirement isn’t being enforced – it’s out for consultation, to decide just how best to introduce it – but there’s no doubt that it will be coming into force in the next few months.
+However, Wales has broken ranks with the rest of the UK and passed legislation requiring all new properties to be protected by sprinklers.
 And there is every likelihood that other parts of the UK will follow suit.
-A bill which would do the same for England is currently wending its way through the Westminster Government machinery, though it’s not expected to get such a smooth passage as the Welsh bill.

 Why Bother with Sprinklers?